 Filing the patent application

-Step 1: For application for grant of patent use form 1.
+Step 1: For an application for grant of patent use form 1.

 Step 2: For provisional/complete determination use form 2.

-Step 3: For explanation and undertaking under section 8 (utilized when patent application is already filed in country other than India), use form 3.
+Step 3: For explanation and undertaking under section 8 (utilized when a patent application is already filed in a country other than India), use form 3.

 Step 5: For start-ups and small entities, use form 28.

 - Ideation: At this progression, the designer is required to pen down the thought or idea and appropriately notice the key insights regarding the creation that should be protected.

 - Visualization: Create a visual description of your thought in the form of diagrams that clarify progressively about the innovation.